henrywoo/microbert/README.md

-# MicroBERT MLM Pre-training
+# MicroBERT

+**Educational Purpose**: This project is designed for educational purposes to demonstrate and learn about BERT implementation, pretraining, and fine-tuning techniques.
+It provides a comprehensive framework for understanding transformer architectures and training methodologies.

-A lightweight BERT implementation for Masked Language Modeling (MLM) pre-training with support for multiple datasets and streaming capabilities.
+A lightweight BERT implementation for Masked Language Modeling (MLM) pre-training and Supervised Fine-Tuning (SFT) with support for multiple datasets and streaming capabilities.
+The project includes multiple versions optimized for different GPU environments and use cases.

+## Project Overview

+This educational project provides:

+- **Pretraining (MLM)**: Multiple versions (v0-v4) for different GPU environments and model sizes
+- **Supervised Fine-Tuning (SFT)**: Complete SFT implementation for downstream tasks
+- **GPU Environment Adaptation**: Optimized configurations for various GPU memory capacities
+- **Educational Resources**: Comprehensive examples for learning transformer architectures

+## Version Architecture

+### Pretraining Versions (v0-v4)

+All versions are designed for **pretraining** with different optimizations:

+- **v0**: Basic single-GPU full precision training for small models
+- **v1**: Single-GPU mixed precision training for small models
+- **v2**: Single-GPU full precision training for medium models
+- **v3**: Multi-GPU full precision training for large models
+- **v4**: Multi-GPU mixed precision training for extra-large models

+### SFT Implementation

+- **`sft_hfbert.py`**: Complete Supervised Fine-Tuning implementation for downstream tasks

 ## Features